JamesGallant/Genomics/README.md

 ```
 ![GUI](img.jpg)

 Click the checkbox to install M. tuberculosis H37Rv and M. tuberculosis CDC1551 as reference files.
 To add a custom reference, upload the fasta file and annotation file.
-Use NCBI's tabular output for the annotation file, other formats are not accepted. see and example here: <a https://www.ncbi.nlm.nih.gov/genome/browse/#!/proteins/166/159857%7CMycobacterium%20tuberculosis%20H37Rv> NCBI reference </a>.
+Use NCBI's tabular output for the annotation file, other formats are not accepted. see and example here: <a href=https://www.ncbi.nlm.nih.gov/genome/browse/#!/proteins/166/159857%7CMycobacterium%20tuberculosis%20H37Rv> NCBI annotation file </a>.

 # Command line usage
 remove any trailing \r characters just in case.